doblerone/QA-DKRZ_FPSCONV/docs/sphinx/userguide/configuration.rst

 - Regular expressions may be applied to both path(s) and variable(s).

-- A variable is selected if the beginning of the name is unambigous, e.g. specifying 'tas' would select all tas, tasmax, and tasmin files.
+- A variable is selected if the beginning of the name is unambiguous, e.g. specifying 'tas' would select all tas, tasmax, and tasmin files.
   Note that every file name begins with ``variable_...`` for CMIP5/CORDEX, thus, use ``tas_`` for this alone.